• 5 (34 Ratings)

 The road inside BRT Wildlife Sanctuary remains closed for vehicles between 6 pm and 6 am.
 The forest guard at K Gudi check post advised us to return to BR Hills and pass the next check post before 6 pm to avoid getting stranded.
 They are quite strict about the timing.

-A tortoise and a water bird at the pond during our return drive
+A tortoise family at the lake during our return drive

 Driving inside BRT Wildlife Sanctuary

-We were again served mouth-watering dinner at Rajathadri Villa Homestay.
+We were again served mouth-watering dinner at the homestay.
 The excitement of sighting wildlife was visible on our faces.
-Ramesh Babu recommended an early morning drive on the same route to K Gudi Wilderness Camp and we started staring at each other, "early morning"?
+A fellow traveler recommended an early morning drive on the same route to K Gudi Wilderness Camp and we started staring at each other, "early morning"?
 The evening was quite pleasant with a nice breeze and chirping of Cicadas.
 We got engaged in the game of UNO cards till late night, but I was ready to venture out the next morning.
 I took possession of the car key before we hit the bed.

 A stunnig drive inside BRT Wildlife Sanctuary